The heat won't be beat: NZ to stay warm over autumn

 Above-average temperatures that have worsened fire-making conditions in bone-dry Nelson look set to stay for the next three months, meteorologists say.

-Niwa's just-released outlook for the March to May period forecast temperatures on the warmer side for the entire country, along with a mixed bag of rainfall.
+Niwa's just-released outlook for the March to May period forecast temperatures on the warmer side for the entire country, as well as a bit of rainfall.

 The North Island would receive either near or below-normal rainfall, while the west of the South Island would see above-normal totals.